7.2: Polysaccharides

 This nomenclature has recently been updated in Appendix 1B of Essentials of Glycobiology, 3rd Edition (Glycobiology 25(12): 1323-1324, 2015. doi: 10.1093/glycob/cwv091 (PMID 26543186) and is summarized in the Figure \(\PageIndex{12}\).

 Many polysaccharides consist of repeating disaccharide units.
-A major class of polysaccharides with disaccharide repeats include the glycosaminoglycans (GAGs), all which contain one amino sugar in the repeat and in which one or both of the sugars contain negatively charged sulfate and/or carboxyl groups.
+A major class of polysaccharides with disaccharide repeats includes the glycosaminoglycans (GAGs), all of which contain one amino sugar in the repeat, and in which one or both of the sugars contain negatively charged sulfate and/or carboxyl groups.
 The extent and position of sulfation vary widely between and within GAGs.
-GAGs are found in the vitreous humor of the eye and synovial fluid of joints, and in connective tissue like tendons, cartilage, etc, as well as skin.
+GAGs are found in the vitreous humor of the eye and synovial fluid of joints, as well as in connective tissue like tendons, cartilage, etc., and skin.
 They are found in the extracellular matrix and are often covalently attached to proteins to form proteoglycans.
 From a bird's eye view, they are all elongated polyanions.

 They and their structures are very complicated and exceedingly diverse.
-This makes them difficult to understand for those who want clear and unambiguous structures.
-From a biological perspective, they present in their local environment an incredibly diverse array of potential binding sites for ligand (both small and large).
-Because of these they also have functions in cell signaling.
-In addition, some GAGs are free-standing, others are covalently attached to proteins (a bit like glycogen is attached to glycogenin).
+This makes it difficult for those who want unambiguous structures.
+From a biological perspective, they present an incredibly diverse array of potential ligand-binding sites in their local environment (both small and large).
+Because of these, they also play a role in cell signaling.
+In addition, some GAGs are free-standing, while others are covalently attached to proteins (like glycogen is attached to glycogenin).
 These large molecules are called proteoglycans.
-We will discuss this later in Chapter 7.4 when we discuss the "carbohydrate code"
+We will discuss this later in Chapter 7.4 when we discuss the "carbohydrate code."

 Here are the ring structures and descriptions of important GAGs.
 The common disaccharide repeat unit is shown twice for each structure, with the knowledge that sulfation patterns may differ for the disaccharide repeats in the actual chains.
 Note also that the first member of each disaccharide repeat shows the ring flipped vertically (top to bottom) as was shown in the structures for other beta-linked glycans (cellulose, chitin) above.